Guatemala: Coup and civil war (1954–1996)

 On 13 November 1960, a group of left-wing junior military officers of the Escuela Politécnica national military academy led a failed revolt against Ydigoras' government.
 The rebels fled to the mountains of eastern Guatemala and neighboring Honduras and formed MR-13 (Movimiento Revolucionario 13 Noviembre).
 On 6 February 1962, in Bananera, they attacked the offices of the United Fruit Company.
 The attack sparked sympathetic strikes and university student walkouts throughout the country, to which the government responded with a violent crackdown.

 In 1963, Ydígoras, despite the firm opposition of the Kennedy administration, had pledged to allow Arévalo return from exile and run in a free and open election.
-Arevalo returned on 27 March 1963 to announce his candidacy for the scheduled November presidential elections, however Ydigoras' government was ousted on March 31, 1963, when the Guatemalan Air Force attacked several military bases; the coup was led by his Defense Minister, Colonel Enrique Peralta Azurdia.
+Arévalo returned on 27 March 1963 to announce his candidacy for the scheduled November presidential elections, however Ydigoras' government was ousted on 31 March 1963, when the Guatemalan Air Force attacked several military bases; the coup was led by his Defense Minister, Colonel Enrique Peralta Azurdia.
 The new régime intensified its counterinsurgency campaign against the guerrillas that had begun under Ydígoras-Fuentes.

 In 1966, Julio César Méndez Montenegro was elected president of Guatemala under the banner "Democratic Opening".
 Mendez Montenegro was the candidate of the Revolutionary Party, a center-left party that had its origins in the post-Ubico era.
 During this time, rightist paramilitary organizations, such as the "White Hand" (Mano Blanca), and the Anticommunist Secret Army (Ejército Secreto Anticomunista) were formed.
 Those groups were the forerunners of the infamous "Death Squads".
 Military advisers from the United States Army Special Forces (Green Berets) were sent to Guatemala to train Guatemala's armed forces and help transform it into a modern counter-insurgency force, which eventually made it the most sophisticated in Central America.

 In 1970, Colonel Carlos Manuel Arana Osorio was elected president.
 By 1972, members of the guerrilla movement entered the country from Mexico and settled in the Western Highlands.
 In the disputed election of 1974, General Kjell Laugerud García defeated General Efraín Ríos Montt, a candidate of the Christian Democratic Party, who claimed that he had been cheated out of a victory through fraud.

 On 4 February 1976, a major earthquake destroyed several cities and caused more than 25,000 deaths, especially among the poor, whose housing was substandard.
 The government's failure to respond rapidly to the aftermath of the earthquake and to relieve homelessness gave rise to widespread discontent, which contributed to growing popular unrest.
 General Romeo Lucas García assumed power in 1978 in a fraudulent election.